 Students will study generic and their institution's test, attendance, and graduation data to discuss and describe possible paths to improvement.
 This course is designed to move leaders from "I think" solutions to "the data suggest" solutions.
-Students will practice "real world" decision-making to meet the standard: "High Performing Leaders plan effectively, use critical thinking and problem solving techniques, and collect and analyze data for continuous school improvement."
-Students will personalize their study to meet the needs of their charter, public and traditional private Montessori schools.
+Students will practice "real world" decision-making to meet the standard: "High Performing Leaders plan effectively, use critical

-Create structures that advance organizational and professional learning.
+• Create structures that advance organizational and professional learning.

-- 1. Identify and outline the various ways that data can be collected and how the data can be used to inform decisions. - 2.
-Describe how data provides educators with an overview of the strengths and weaknesses in targeted areas and why this is important. - 3.
-Outline the eight steps that help guide the data-driven decision-making process. - 4.
-Explain the Sustainable School Improvement Cycle and the benefits. - 5.
-Identify and outline essential elements of a solid action plan. - 6.
-Describe how baseline benchmarks and other measurements impact action planning. - 7.
-Explain how collecting and analyzing student achievement data informs instructional practices and decisions. - 8.
-Describe how your personal strengths align to data tasks of a school administrator.
+1. Identify and outline the various ways that data can be collected and how the data can be used to inform decisions.

+2. Describe how data provides educators with an overview of the strengths and weaknesses in targeted areas and why this is important.

-EDU 621 Culturally-Responsive Education (3 credits)
+3. Outline the eight steps that help guide the data-driven decision-making process.

+4. Explain the Sustainable School Improvement Cycle and the benefits.

+5. Identify and outline essential elements of a solid action plan.

+6. Describe how baseline benchmarks and other measurements impact action planning.

+7. Explain how collecting and analyzing student achievement data informs instructional practices and decisions.

+8. Describe how your personal strengths align to data tasks of a school administrator.